rackerlabs/design-system/_component_design/popovers.md

 layout: component
 category: Components
 usage: >
-  A popover is a user interface element that shows notifications or other important information to users without the user losing the context of the current activity.
-Popovers allow users to make small changes, view additional detail, or take action without leaving the page.
+  A popover is a user interface element that allow users to make small changes, view additional details, or take action without losing the context of the current page.
+For example, when a user clicks an Edit link, a popover containing the parameters to edit opens.
 In addition to preserving context, popovers declutter a webpage.
 preview-image: preview-images/popover.svg
 resource: true
 status: stable
-last-modified: 2018-04-13
+last-modified: 2018-04-24
 helix-ui-css: true
 helix-ui-javascript: true
 ---